Minor Pentatonic Scale for Guitar

 How is the minor pentatonic different from the blues scale?

 The blues scale is the minor pentatonic with one extra note added: the diminished 5th (b5), also called the 'blue note'.
-For A minor pentatonic that adds an Eb.
+For A minor pentatonic that adds a D#/Eb.
 The blue note creates tension and is typically used as a passing note rather than a resting point.

 What chords does the minor pentatonic work over?